 - Not Planning for Potential Disability

-- Choosing The Wrong Executor for Your Estate
+- Choosing The Wrong Executor and Trustee for Your Estate

 - Not Transferring Your Life Insurance Policies to a Life Insurance Trust